lukeckk/GPA-calculator-predictor/README.md

 ✔️ **Aids in time management and academic planning for better results**

 ### Dataset and Feature Engineering
-A custom dataset [text](dataset/gpa.csv) containing study hours, work hours, sleep hours, and interest levels was used to train a linear regression model.
+A [custom dataset](dataset/gpa.csv) containing study hours, work hours, sleep hours, and interest levels was used to train a linear regression model.
 Feature engineering was applied to enhance the model:

 - **Interaction Feature**: `study_hours * interest` (captures the effect of interest level on study efficiency)
 - **Log Transformation**: Applied to `work_hours` to handle non-linearity